SalesTim/tech-hub/src/app/api/reference/Apis/HooksApi.md

 Generate a signature from a secret and a webhook payload

     Generate a signature from a secret and a webhook payload.
-TIER 3️⃣ | ROLES &gt; AUTHENTICATED_USER.
+TIER 3️⃣ | ROLES - AUTHENTICATED_USER.

 ### Parameters